Student Success Center

 Student Success at AU

-The Student Success Center is a central place for career and academic support services — a hub for educational and vocational engagement.
-The center empowers students to discover and achieve their academic and professional goals from the point of entry to graduation and beyond.
-By partnering with faculty and other campus offices, the Student Success Center provides the support students need to make the most of their college experience.
+The Augustana University Student Success Center (SSC), located in the Edith Mortenson Center, is a central place for career and academic support services — a hub for educational and vocational engagement.
+The center empowers students to discover and achieve their academic and professional goals throughout their Augustana experience.
+By partnering with faculty and other campus offices, the SSC provides the support students need to make the most of their college experience.

 • make informed choices regarding their academic program(s) and vocation

-• develop dynamic strategies to maximize their learning and academic success
+• develop strategies to maximize their learning and academic success

 • locate opportunities for relevant hands-on learning

-• persist in their journey toward their educational goals
+• persist on the path toward their educational goals

-• discover a deep sense of community by connecting with valuable resources and services across campus
+• discover a sense of community while connecting with valuable resources and services across campus

 • secure meaningful employment or admission to graduate school